 Not so long ago a new solution was introduced with the usual fanfare of hyperbole.
 Shortly afterwards a peer review summed it up perfectly, “There are lots of ideas in this that are new and good.
 Sadly, the good ideas aren’t new, and the new ideas aren’t good.”

 How can an established sales methodology like SPIN® keep up?

 In short it doesn’t need to.
 The core issues within business to business selling have been around, unchanged, for a long time.
 As a result the core competency models that address those issues don’t need to change either.
 What worked 40 years ago still works today because it’s addressing the same issues now as it was then.
 That’s why SPIN® Selling, in its 4th decade, is as effective and in demand as ever.
 And why it remains the most researched, validated and sustainable sales methodology in the world.

 It’s hard to pinpoint exactly when the last genuinely ground-breaking sales methodology first appeared.
 Some might argue it was the empirical research that separated the effective business to business sales person from the hard-nosed, smooth-tongued charmer advocated by the likes of Dale Carnegie.
 That was research conducted at Xerox by Neil Rackham and his team – the very beginnings of the SPIN® Selling methodology.

 Most change is gradual - evolution not revolution.
 As a result most changes are the modification of existing ideas and real game-changers are rare.

-This means you have the luxury of time to become expert at addressing core, relatively unchanging principles, such as how to build and demonstrate value and how to effectively address the decision-making process in B2B selling using methodologies like SPIN® Selling.
+This means you have the luxury of time to become expert at addressing core, relatively unchanging principles, such as how to build and demonstrate value and how to effectively address the decision-making process in business to business selling using methodologies like SPIN® Selling.